RCODI/rcodi-blog/content/courses/index.md

 #### Research in Open Innovation

 Code: TLI 625 [3 credit]
 This is a research-oriented course designed for graduate students who aim to develop and implement a scientific research project in the field of open innovation.
-They will critically discuss and evaluate scientific writings relevant to the new research area of &#x201C;open innovation&#x201D; from the fields and disciplines of innovation studies, information systems, and other social sciences.
+They will critically discuss and evaluate scientific writings relevant to the new research area of "open innovation" from the fields and disciplines of innovation studies, information systems, and other social sciences.
 Through synthesis of theories and frameworks used in academic articles, the students will develop a theoretically and practically motivated research question.
 They will also implement a pilot study to examine their hypotheses.
 The Research Center for Open Digital Innovation (RCODI) in the Discovery Park at Purdue will offer opportunities to plan and implement individual questions, if students have not identified their own data source.
 In addition, the students will participate in an action-oriented research project in open innovation performed by the class as a group project to gain experience in experimental innovation research and practice.

-[vc_text_separator title=&#x201D;Undergraduate Classes&#x201D;]

 #### Open Data Hacking